 All of the team is here to provide support in a confidential and non-judgemental atmosphere.
-If something is bothering you, please don't hesitate to get in touch with any member of the team as they would all love to help in any way they can.
-We all believe that a problem shared is a problem halved, also, nothing is too small or insignificant for our attention.
-All of the College welfare team, and the JCR representatives, work within our Somerville College Confidentiality Policy, which you can find here at https://www.some.ox.ac.uk/wp-content/uploads/2021/07/Welfare\Somerville-College-Confidentiality-Policy-July-2020.pdf so you don't need to worry about anything you tell us being disclosed to anyone else.
+If something is bothering you, please reach out to any member of the team, as they would all love to help in any way they can.
+We all believe that a problem shared is a problem halved; also, nothing is too small or insignificant for our attention.
+All of the college welfare team, and the JCR representatives, work within our Somerville College Confidentiality Policy, so you don't need to worry about anything you tell us being disclosed to anyone else.